meetoseh/backend/docs/db/s3_file_uploads.md

 -   `failure_job_kwargs (text not null)`: The keyword arguments, as json, to pass to the failure job.
 -   `created_at (real not null)`: When this record was created in seconds since the unix epoch
+-   `completed_at (real null)`: If the success or failure job as already been enqueued for this upload, this is when it was enqueued.
+Otherwise, null.
 -   `expires_at (real not null)`: When this record expires in seconds since the unix epoch;
     after this time, the record (and any uploaded parts) can be deleted